Peter Lawford: Producer

 In 1961, Lawford and his manager Milt Ebbins formed Chrislaw Productions, which was named after Peter's son Christopher.
 It signed a three-year deal with United Artists to make three features and two TV series for $10 million.
 William Asher was to be executive producer.
 Their first project was to be a remake of the old silent film The Great Train Robbery.
 Half a million dollars instead went toward the 1963 action film Johnny Cool starring Henry Silva and Elizabeth Montgomery.
+It also made the TV series The Patty Duke Show.

 Lawford was Bette Davis's leading man in and guest starred on The Alfred Hitchcock Hour, Profiles in Courage (as General Alexander William Doniphan), Bob Hope Presents the Chrysler Theatre and Run for Your Life.
 He went on to produce the Patty Duke film and had supporting roles in two Carroll Baker movies, playing her fiancé both times: and Harlow (1965).